nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 ```

 ## Installation
-There are 2 repositories available for the documentation:

-### Platform
-**[Platform-spaces](https://github.com/nuxeo/doc.nuxeo.com-platform-spaces)**: For all the versioned documentation (nxdoc/userdoc/admindoc).
+**[master, 710 and 60 branches](https://github.com/nuxeo/doc.nuxeo.com-platform-spaces)**: For all the versioned documentation (nxdoc/userdoc/admindoc).
 The versions work with branches, one version = one branch.

+**[Static Branch](https://github.com/nuxeo/doc.nuxeo.com-platform-spaces/tree/static)**: For non-versioned documentation (studio/idedoc/corg)

 Clone the repository to your local machine, using your favorite Git client or the command line:
 ```bash